-The WEA Manchester helps students develop their English skills for all aspects of life and work.
+The WEA are the UK’s largest voluntary sector provider of adult education, helping students to develop their English skills for all aspects of life and work.
 Courses range from Pre-entry to Level 2, where learners can achieve City and Guilds qualifications in ESOL, maths and English.
 Their information, advice and guidance service is an important part of all courses to help students find further learning and progression opportunities.
-Classes are hosted in community centres around Manchester, including Ardwick, Longsight, Levenshulme, Cheetham Hill, Crumpsall and Trafford.
+The majority of classes are delivered online via Zoom, and a small number in community centres around Manchester.

 Alexandria Library is a charity based on the Curry Mile, which provides free English classes for all levels.
 They have a range of classes, including English grammar for beginners, learning English through stories, and English conversation classes.
 Downstairs, there is a bookshop where you can find books in many languages, including English, Arabic, Farsi, Urdu, and many others.

 Golden Centre of Opportunities

 Golden Centre of Opportunities offers ESOL courses for Pre-Entry, Entry 1, Entry 2 and Entry 3 students to help improve speaking, listening, reading and writing skills.
 The centre also offers support to learners who are unemployed and looking for work, from building confidence and motivation, to compiling CVs and job searching.
 Opportunities for volunteering and work experience are also provided.
 Learners in employment can be given further support through a range of work related courses.

 First Asian Support Trust (FAST) – Community Point Resource Centre

 47-49 Carnarvon St, Cheetham Hill, Manchester M3 1EZ